-The preamble of Trust 1 and Trust 2 provides that Daughter, Son, and Trustee shall be the "Original Trustees."
-Trust 1 provides, generally, that commencing on Date 2, the trustees shall pay to Son B percent of the yearly trust income.
-Trust 2 provides, generally, that commencing on Date 3, the trustees shall pay to Son C percent of the yearly trust income.
-The balance of the net income of Trust 1 and Trust 2 is to be paid to Taxpayer for his maintenance, support, education, business needs, and other trustee-approved requirements after Taxpayer reaches age sixteen, for so long as both Son and Daughter are living and serving as Original Trustees.
-The Original Trustees, Son and Daughter, shall not be required to account to either beneficiaries or representatives of beneficiaries at any time regarding the handling of trust properties or the withholding or distributing of trust income or corpus.
+The balance of the net income of the Original Trusts is to be paid to the respective grandchild beneficiary for his or her maintenance, support, education, business needs, and other trustee-approved requirements after the grandchild reaches age sixteen, for so long as both Taxpayer and Son are living and serving as Original Trustees.
+The Original Trustees, Taxpayer and Son, shall not be required to account to either beneficiaries or representatives of beneficiaries at any time regarding the handling of trust properties or the withholding or distributing of trust income or corpus.

-Article Third of Trust 1 and Trust 2 provides, generally, that the Original Trustees and successor trustees shall pay the net income to Taxpayer, during his life, for the purposes and in the amounts set forth above.
-Upon the death of Taxpayer, if the trusts are still operative and in effect, the trustees and successor trustees shall pay the net income first to the issue of Taxpayer.
-Should Taxpayer leave no issue, the trustees and successor trustees shall pay the net income in equal shares to Donor 1 and Donor 2's other grandchildren who may have survived Taxpayer, or the issue of Donor 1 and Donor 2's other grandchildren who may have predeceased Taxpayer, provided, however, the shares of any deceased grandchildren shall be divided per capita among all the issue of said deceased grandchildren.
-Upon the death of all of Donor 1 and Donor 2's grandchildren, if such deaths take place during the operation of this trust, the income to be paid to Taxpayer shall be paid, should Taxpayer leave no issue, per capita to the living issue of Donor 1 and Donor 2's other grandchildren.
+Article Third of the Original Trusts provides, generally, that the Original Trustees and successor trustees shall pay the net income of the trust to the respective beneficiary/grandchild during his or her life, for the purposes and in the amounts set forth above.
+Upon the death of the respective grandchild beneficiary, if the trust is still operative and in effect, the trustees and successor trustees shall pay the net income first to the issue of the grandchild.
+Should the grandchild leave no issue, the trustees and successor trustees shall pay the net income in equal shares to Donor 1 and

+Donor 2's other grandchildren who may have survived the grandchild, or the issue of Donor 1 and Donor 2's other grandchildren who may have predeceased the grandchild, provided, however, the shares of any deceased grandchildren shall be divided per capita among all the issue of said deceased grandchildren.
+Upon the death of all of Donor 1 and Donor 2's grandchildren, if such deaths take place during the operation of this trust, the income to be paid to the grandchild shall be paid, should the grandchild leave no issue, per capita to the living issue of Donor 1 and Donor 2's other grandchildren.